Their Last Season

 She smiled.

 "Okay, don't eat.
-You know I only make paratha for you — but no worries, I will give it to Bhai today."
+You know I only make parathas for you.
+But no worries, I will give them to Bhai today."

 Hamza came out from under the table and grabbed Ayla's kurti.